Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 Ok, that's the basic conceptual framework sorted out but there are other considerations to be figured out such as network priorities over time.
 Here we need to start thinking about variety matching; interaction and interfacing between agents.
 How do we match capabilities and capacities?

 Capabilities are skills such as language, technical proficiency, knowlege, legal status and other dynamic properties.
 Capacities are then the degree to which an agent is skilled in a given capability which can be gradiated or binary.
 Grounding things to our current context; basic English is probably enough to interface with our team but legal status is a binary necessity for enDAOment.
 Can we scope the binaries?
 What's necessary and whats sufficient?
-What about candi
+What about candidate qualities or their properties?
+This is a more instrumental consideration but such pragmatics must be considered if we are to succeed in our task.

-Pragmatically speaking prioritisation depends on a constantly changing context; one set of capabilities this moment, others with a different degree of intensity the next.
+Pragmatically speaking qualitive prioritisation depends on a constantly shifting context in both organism/organisation and environment; one set of capabilities this moment, others with a different degree of intensity the next.
 Internal resourcing and resourcefulness will have a lot to do with it.

 Do we have sufficient internal variety as an organisation to interface and interact?
 What are the imperatives at the network level?
 Other than just distribution what are the constraints and pathways forward?
 Systemic pressures will require our distribution to be strategic and change over time.